DevSteg/ab_flo_art/README.md

         * Testing the secure checkout button, The secure checkout button should take the user to the checkout page with the current backet.
             - The expected outcome was acheived
         * Testing the back to browsing button, The button should take the user back to the products page
-            - The expected outcome was acheived
+            - The expected outcome was achieved

     - #### Checkout Testing
         * Testing the form submit button, with the form filled out correctly and stripe payment input filled with test card details, The order should submit, create and add order in the system and call the checkout success template with the order summary in and a confirmation email sent to the customer.
             - The expected outcome was achieved
         * Testing the checkout form as an AnonymousUser, The form should submit, create and add the order to the database, and send a confirmation email to the user email.
-            - The expected outcome was acheieved
+            - The expected outcome was achieved
         * Testing the stripe webhook handler by sending test webhooks from the stripe dashboard.
             - The webhook handler is listening and responding correctly to strip.com.
         * Testing submitting the checkout form and breaking the checkout by closing it down, the stripe webhook handler should take over and create then submit the order into the database.
             - The expected outcome was achieved, the order does go to the database and a confirmation email is sent.
         * Testing the edit basket button, The edit basket button should take the user back to their basket to edit it.
-            - The expected outcome was acheieved
+            - The expected outcome was achieved

     - #### Responsive Testing
         * The site should be responsive across a number of devices.
-            - The expected outcome was acheieved
+            - The expected outcome was achieved

 - ### Device/Browser Testing
     + Chrome